Pain Control Options For Your Dog And Cat

 It is hard for veterinarians to judge the severity of your pet’s pain, When I am uncertain, I often pinch the front toe of a pet that might be in pain to judge the severity of its pain.
 If the cat or dog reacts to the toe pinch as I would, then I assume the severity of its other pain is probably less than that of the pinch.
 We only have crude methods when our patients can’t speak.

-Pain alone can actually change the results of blood chemistry analysis .
+Pain alone can actually change the results of blood chemistry analysis.
 Dogs and cats in pain can have elevated blood sugar.
-Their blood cortisol ( a natural corticosteroid ) and white blood cell numbers often increase too.
+Their blood cortisol (a natural corticosteroid) and white blood cell numbers often increase too.
 Pain can also interfere with your pet’s immune system, increase the risk of infections and slow the healing of wounds and surgical incisions.
-So removing your pet’s pain is not just a matter of making it feel better – its important for it to get better.
+So removing your pet’s pain is not just a matter of making it feel better – it is important for it to get better.
 The total elimination of pain may be impossible or even undesirable in your pet.
 Any medication that effectively blocks pain has undesirable side effects as well.
 But we can minimize pain in your dog and cat with a number of medications.

-All of the medications I discuss must be used with extreme caution in cats.
+All of the medications I list below must be used with extreme caution in cats.
 You and your veterinarian must weigh the advantages of pain medications in your cats against the possible damage that might occur.

 There are some general rules when using pain control medications in dogs and cats.
 The first is to give the medication early, before the pain becomes too intense.
 The second is to give lower doses of two or more pain control medications that have different modes of action rather than a higher dose of a single medication.
 Often, what we call a “second tier” medication that is weaker but has fewer side effects is added to a “first tier” medication that is more powerful (but more dangerous) in order to keep the first tier drug dose low.

 This section pretty much repeats the information in another article I wrote on managing arthritis in older dogs.
-That article discusses safer, non-drug , option to help pets in pain.
+That article discusses safer, non-drug, options to help pets in pain.
 You can read that article here.

 NSAIDs are all very effective in treating chronic pain.
 They work better when the pain is due to inflammation, such as arthritis, than when it is the nerve-generated pain of spinal cord related issues.
 All newer NSAIDs work well in dogs.
 All are relatively safe when they are given according to the manufacturers directions.
 But all have the potential to produce, occasional, severe side effects.
 Usually, those side effects occur when too much was given, when it was given too frequently, or when it was given combined with certain other medications.
 But sometimes, serious side effects occur when the NSAID was given exactly as the FDA-approved label on the product suggested.